 Contracts with Multiple Performance Obligations - The Company's contracts with customers often contain multiple performance obligations.
 For these contracts, the Company accounts for individual performance obligations separately if they are distinct.
 The transaction price is allocated to the separate performance obligations on a relative standalone selling price ("SSP") basis.
-Determining whether products and services are considered distinct performance obligation, may require significant judgment.
+Determining whether products and services are considered distinct performance obligations that should be accounted for separately versus together, as well as the determination of SSP for each distinct performance obligation, may require significant judgment.
 The Company typically has more than one SSP for its SaaS solutions and professional services.
 Additionally, management has determined that there are no third-party offerings reasonably comparable to the Company's solutions.
 Therefore, the Company determines the SSPs of subscriptions to the SaaS solutions and professional services based on numerous factors including the Company's overall pricing objectives, geography, customer size, number of users, and discounting practices.
+The Company uses historical maintenance renewal fees to estimate SSP for maintenance and support fees bundled with software licenses.
 The Company uses the residual method to estimate SSP of software licenses, because license pricing is highly variable and not sold separately from maintenance and support.